 Figure 2.
-Headset A connection pin-out chart
+Headset A 5-pin female XLR connection pinout diagram

 To allow users of stereo (dual-earpiece or "double-muff") headsets to hear a monaural version of the two headphone output channels does not require special wiring of the 5-pin male XLR mating connector.
 The headset's left headphone channel should always be wired to pin 4 and the right headphone channel to pin 5.
 STcontroller configuration choices, discussed later, can then be used to create the desired monaural output.
 It's important not to connect together (short) pins 4 and 5 of the headset's connector as damage to the Model 201's output circuitry could result.